-C. Percentage increase in the median remuneration of employees in the financial year Increase in the median remuneration of employees in the financial year - 13.13% d.
-Number of permanent employees on the rolls of As on 31.3.2023, the Company had 2413
+Percentage increase in the median remuneration of employees in the financial year Increase in the median remuneration of employees in the financial year - 13.13% No object to the second of the

-- e.
+- d.
+Number of permanent employees on the rolls of Company

+As on 31.3.2023, the Company had 2413 permanent employees on the rolls of the Company - e.
 Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration 12.25% - f.
 Affirmation that the remuneration is as per the remuneration policy of the Company